MBA Fundraiser: Press Gangers

 A live-action animated re-make of Disney’s 2002 film in which a young, parentless girl adopts what she thinks is a dog from the local pound, unaware that the creature is supposedly a dangerous scientific experiment.
 (2025 108mins U)

-MBA: Children’s Theatre - Anansi & The Lost Sun Swallow's Wings Puppetry
+MBA: Swallow's Wings Puppetry: Anansi & The Lost Sun

 One day Darkness covers the face of the Land.
 Lion appeals for someone to bring back the Light and save the World.
 Who will succeed?The Powerful Eagle?
 The Clever Monkey?
 Or Anansi the Spider and his mates?